StrangeRanger/bash-style-guide/docs/guidelines/error-handling.md

 rm file
 ```

-**Explanation**: In this example, if the `cd` command fails, the script not only exits but also outputs a clear error message to `stderr`.
-The message specifies which directory change failed, helping the user understand the issue and the reason for the script's termination
+**Explanation**: In this example, if the `cd` command fails, the script outputs a clear error message to `stderr` and then exits.
+The message specifies which directory change failed, indicating where the issue occurred.

 /////
 ////